Financial-Times/o-assets/README.md

 When loading from installed components there is no need for a version number because the subresource file will be part of the same installed package from which the CSS or JavaScript is drawn.

 Where you need to resolve a path use the `resolve` methods, which take the path relative to the component root directory and component name as arguments:

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-assets`.

 ## Sass